Suchir Balaji

 Suchir Balaji (November 21, 1998 – November 26, 2024) was an American artificial intelligence researcher who was found dead one month after accusing OpenAI, his former employer, of violating United States copyright law.
 His death drew widespread attention because of his purported whistleblower status and claims of foul play made by his parents and others.
-The San Francisco Police Department investigation, however, found "no evidence of foul play," and the Chief Medical Examiner concluded the death was a suicide.
+The San Francisco Police Department investigation, however, found "no evidence of foul play", and the Chief Medical Examiner concluded the death was a suicide.

 Early life and education

 Balaji was born in Florida on November 21, 1998, into an Indian-American family.
 He grew up in Cupertino, California, where both of his parents worked in the technology sector.
-He started coding with the children's educational tool Scratch at the age of 11 and had built his own computer by the time he was 13.
+He started coding with the children's educational tool Scratch at the age of 11, had built his own computer at the age of 13, and wrote a paper about chip design at the age of 14.

-Balaji attended Monta Vista High School and was a finalist for the 2015–16 season of the United States of America Computing Olympiad.
-In 2017, he ranked 7th place in a Kaggle "Passenger Screening Algorithm Challenge" sponsored by the TSA, for which he earned $100,000.
-He also won first place in both the 2017 Pacific Northwest Regional and Berkeley Programming Contests, and placed 31st in the ACM International Collegiate Programming Contest 2018 World Finals.
-He wrote a paper about chip design at 14 years old, and at 17, took a gap year to work as a software developer at Quora.
+Balaji attended Monta Vista High School and was a finalist for the 2015–16 season of the US Computing Olympiad.
+In 2017, he ranked seventh place in a Kaggle "Passenger Screening Algorithm Challenge" sponsored by the US Transportation Security Administration (TSA), for which he earned $100,000.
+In 2017, he also won first place in the Pacific Northwest Regional Programming Contest and the Berkeley Programming Contest.
+In 2018, he placed 31st in the World Finals of the International Collegiate Programming Contest of the Association for Computing Machinery.

-Following his gap year, Balaji attended and graduated from the University of California, Berkeley with a BA in computer science.
-While in college, he interned at Scale AI in 2019, and subsequently joined OpenAI upon graduation in 2021.
+Balaji took a gap year after high school to work as a software developer at Quora.
+He then attended the University of California, Berkeley and interned at Scale AI in 2019, and graduated with a BA in computer science.
+After graduating in 2021, he joined OpenAI full-time.

 Career

 John Schulman, a cofounder of OpenAI, recruited Balaji right out of college.
 Balaji spent nearly four years working at the company as an artificial intelligence researcher.
 Among other projects, he was involved in gathering and organizing the internet data used to train GPT-4, a language model used by the company's online chatbot, ChatGPT.
 He also worked on a precursor model called WebGPT.
-Writing in an online eulogy, Schulman claimed that "Suchir’s contributions to this project were essential, and it wouldn’t have succeeded without him."
+Writing in an online eulogy, Schulman claimed that "Suchir's contributions to this project were essential, and it wouldn’t have succeeded without him."

-Balaji left the company in August 2024 after becoming disillusioned with its business practices, saying "If you believe what I believe, you have to just leave the company."
-After leaving, he said he had been working on "personal projects."
-According to one interview with his mother, he planned to create a nonprofit centered on machine learning and neurosciences.
-Balaji's mother also said that "He felt AI is a harm to humanity."
+Balaji left OpenAI in August 2024 after becoming disillusioned with its business practices, saying "If you believe what I believe, you have to just leave the company."
+After leaving, he said he had been working on "personal projects".
+According to one interview with his mother along with documents shared by his advisors, he planned to create a nonprofit centered around machine learning and neuroscience that would serve as a direct competitor to OpenAI.
+While people around him told him to be careful going against his former employer, he remained steadfast in his mission, and worked on getting venture capitalists interested in his project.